sovsyann/media_compression_scripts/README.md

-# Media Compression Scripts
+# Media (Photo and Video) Compression Scripts for your home archive

-Lightweight shell scripts to **save disk space** by compressing videos and pictures **recursively** while preserving metadata (EXIF, GPS, timestamps).
+Lightweight shell scripts to **save a lot of disk space** by compressing videos and pictures **recursively** while preserving metadata (EXIF, GPS, timestamps).

-Modern smartphones, cameras, and computers often produce **very large files by default** (e.g. 4K/60fps video, high-resolution JPEGs).
+Modern mobile devices, cameras, and smartphones often produce **very large files by default** (e.g. 4K/60fps video, high-resolution JPEGs) and/or use non-optimal compression.
+Defult compression of many devices provide best quality, but treat your storage like it is endless.
+This is even more a problem when it comes to archiving.

 These scripts help reclaim disk space with **minimal or no visible quality loss**, making storage and backups more efficient.
+Imagine cutting your 1TB media archive at least a half while not sacrifizing quality and preserving important meta data - read on...

 ---

-## 📌 Scripts Included
+## Scripts Included

 - **`pcompress.sh`** → compresses JPEG images
 - **`vcompress.sh`** → compresses video files
-- **`vpcompress.sh`** → compresses both images and videos in one pass
+- **`vpcompress.sh`** → combination of the above - compresses images and videos in one pass

 ---